anastasiuspernat/GNews-EMURGO/README.md

 ```
 npm start
 ```
 This will start the server on port 3000 by default.
+You need to provide an API key in the `API_KEY` constant in the code.
+A sample key is included.

 # Testing
 To run the Jest test suite, run the following command: